Meet Micaela, she is 16-years-old and currently battling non-HPV cervical cancer.

 I stayed in the hospital for about a month, then went to a local Ronald McDonald House.
 After my nausea got worse, I went back to the emergency department and was hospitalized again.
 They did another scan and saw that there were new metastases in my lungs and liver.
 They started me on immunotherapy right away and had a backup plan of Gemcitabine (chemo) if the immunotherapy didn’t work.
-After around the first week of having immunotherapy, my lung collapsed due to pleural effusion.
-I had a thoracentesis.
-I stayed in the hospital for about 1 1/2 months again, so a total of about 2 1/2 months.
-My most recent scans have shown that my tumors have gone down by half their diameters!
+After the first week of receiving immunotherapy, my lung collapsed due to a pleural effusion.
+I required a thoracentesis, which is a procedure to remove fluid from the pleural cavity surrounding the lung.
+I stayed in the hospital for about 1 1/2 months again, totaling about 2 1/2 months.
+My most recent scans have shown that my tumors have decreased in size dramatically!
 I am currently on immunotherapy and go down to Philly every other week.

-I love horse-back riding in my free time.
+I love horseback riding in my free time.
 I also enjoy hanging out with my friends at the movies and the mall.